cpske/ISP/index.md

 - [7 Scrum Software Tools สำหรับใช้บริหารจัดการโปรเจค](https://www.borntodev.com/2020/02/20/scrum-software-tools/) (Thai)
 - Note: task board must to viewable by TAs and instructor!

-Good places for final project documentation:
+Good places for project documentation:
 * Github pages - can be created from files in a specified directory or branch of your project repository.
 * readthedocs.io
 * swagger.io - mainly for API and programmer docs
+* Github Wiki - good for project docs, iteration plans, design and architecture notes and diagrams, retrospective reports

 Everyone should know how to use Markdown.
 It's the *lingua franca* of online project docs.